 - To enter and reside in the State if they are living outside the State

 - To reside in the State if they are already in the State on the date of your application

 How to apply

-A sponsor in Ireland who wishes to make an application to have a family member join them must apply in writing to the Family Reunification Section of the Immigration Services Division - see 'Where to apply' below.
-Details of the documents required and the application process are in frequently asked questions on family reunification on the INIS website.
+A sponsor in Ireland who wishes to make an application to have a family member join them must apply in writing to the Family Reunification Section of Immigration Services Delivery - see 'Where to apply' below.
+Details of the documents required and the application process are in frequently asked questions on family reunification on the ISD website.